 Ecological States: Politics of Sustainable Urbanization in China

 China's recent central state mandate to transform 20% of urban land into urban ecological protection areas precipitated one of the largest urban-agrarian transformation on earth.
-My current book project, Ecological States: Politics of Sustainable Urbanization in China, traces the roots of environmental land classification policies through the global interconnections of China's premier ecologists.
+My first book project, Ecological States: Politics of Sustainable Urbanization in China, traces the roots of environmental land classification policies through the global interconnections of China's premier ecologists.
 These ecologists shaped the state's green modernization campaigns, which are collectively referred to as "ecological civilization building."
 Alongside this environmental genealogy, I illustrate how comprehensive urban-rural planning, emerging from this modernization platform, extends the reach of the municipal state through green governance relations that intersect with state-private interests.
 Uneven valuations of village land and housing shape the politics of displacement and livelihood transition for villagers incorporated into urban conservation projects.
 This project is based on mixed methods and multi-sited research in three cities of Southwest China from 2014-2018 that included government officials, environmental scientists, villagers, resettlement complex migrants, and archives.
-This research has been supported by the Chiang-Ching Kuo Foundation for International Scholarly Exchange, Fullbright-Hays DDRA, the Institute for International Studies, and the Social Science Research Council, among others.
+This research has been supported by the Chiang-Ching Kuo Foundation for International Scholarly Exchange, the Fulbright Association, the Institute for International Studies, and the Social Science Research Council, among others.
 I maintain ongoing research collaborations related to this project with Sichuan University's School of Public Administration and Land Resources.

 Runqiu Liu, Jian Jiang, Chao Yu, Jesse Rodenbiker, and Yongmu Jiang.
-The Endowment Effect Accompanying Villagers' Withdrawal from Rural Homesteads: Field Evidence from Chengdu, China (2021) Land use Policy.
+The Endowment Effect Accompanying Villagers' Withdrawal from Rural Homesteads: Field Evidence from Chengdu, China (2021) Land Use Policy.
 105107.